Netflix/dispatch/docs/user-guide/administration/configuration.md

 **Exclude From Metrics:** Enable this setting to exclude all incidents of this type from metrics (e.g. "Simulation" or "Test" incidents).

-**Default Incident Type:** Check this if you would like for this incident to be the default type if the reporter does not specify.
+**Default Incident Type:** If the reporter of an incident does not provide an incident type, a default incident type will be used.
+Enable this setting to make this incident type the default.

 ## Incident Priorities